Your Best 2-Day Oxford Itinerary from London

 Walk to Blenheim Palace

-Of course, the most beautiful time to visit Blenheim Palace is during the Christmas season, where they put on a stunningly magical Christmas exhibit along with the outdoor Great Court Christmas Market, Illuminated Light Trail and fairground rides.
-Two years ago, Blenheim put on Alice in the Palace, where around every corner there was another magical surprise from the Rabbit Hole to Unbirthday grand display.
+Of course, the most beautiful time to visit Blenheim Palace is during the Christmas season, when they put on a stunningly magical Christmas exhibit along with the outdoor Great Court Christmas Market, Illuminated Light Trail, and fairground rides.
+Two years ago, Blenheim put on Alice in the Palace, where there was another magical surprise from the Rabbit Hole to Unbirthday grand display around every corner.

 During the warmer months, you can easily spend hours walking around and photographing the breathtaking property.

-There is also The Churchill Lounge on the second floor, where afternoon tea is served.
-You can also visit the Lounge for morning coffee, and snacks and cocktails in the afternoon.
-Full bar service is available, and it is open from 11am-11pm daily.
+The Churchill Lounge is also on the second floor, serving afternoon tea.
+You can also visit the Lounge for afternoon coffee, snacks, and cocktails.
+Full bar service is available, and it is open from 11 am-11 pm daily.

 Oxford Itinerary – Day Two

-Breakfast is served each morning in the dining room on the main level of the hotel.
+Breakfast is served each morning in the dining room on the hotel’s main level.
 Breakfast includes a cold selection of cereal, fruit, bread, pastries, delicious scones, milk, and juice.
 There is also a selection of main dishes like porridge and omelets.

-After breakfast, perhaps you may want to take a walk around the grounds of Blenheim Palace.
+After breakfast, perhaps you may want to walk around the Blenheim Palace grounds.
 The grounds make for the perfect jogging or walking path to give yourself a boost of energy for the day ahead.

 The bus is the most convenient and cheapest method for getting back to the city of Oxford.
 Pick up the bus just a few short steps away from The Bear Hotel.

-The #7 bus route takes between 33 and 42 minutes depending upon the time of day.
+The #7 bus route takes between 33 and 42 minutes, depending upon the time of day.
 Alternatively, a taxi takes approximately 20 minutes.
-The cost for the bus one way is only £1.
+The cost of the bus one way is only 1 GBP.

 Tour the Oxford Artisan Distillery

-Your behind-the-scenes tour will showcase how their vodka, gin, and rye whiskey is made ‘from seed to still’, beginning with a brief presentation.
+Your behind-the-scenes tour will showcase how their vodka, gin, and rye whiskey is made ‘from seed to still,’ beginning with a brief presentation.
 At the end of your tour, you have the opportunity to sample some of their craft gins, vodka, and Pure Rye Spirit.
-The tour lasts approximately 60 minutes and is currently priced at £20 per person.
+The tour lasts approximately 60 minutes and is currently priced at 20 GBP per person.

 Purchase some of the signature spirits to bring back home.
 The Oxford Rye Dry Gin is one of their best sellers, or buy their Gin Sampler Collection.
 They offer free delivery to the UK mainland.